Keiser M3i Indoor Cycle Review Singapore

 Where to Buy

-Local fitness equipment stores: Expect to pay $3,200-3,500 at physical stores.
-The markup is substantial, but you get local service and can test ride first.
+Local fitness equipment stores: Expect a noticeable markup at physical stores, but you get local service and can test ride first.

-Carousell/Facebook Marketplace: I've seen good condition units for $1,800-2,200.
+Carousell/Facebook Marketplace: I've seen good condition units pop up regularly.
 Risk is higher, but these bikes hold their value well.
 Check for original purchase receipts — helps with warranty issues.

 Delivery and Setup

 The M3i arrives 90% assembled.
 You'll need to attach pedals, seat, handlebars, and computer.
 Takes about 45 minutes with basic tools.
-If you're not handy, handyman services charge $80-120 for assembly.
+If you're not handy, handyman services charge a small flat fee for assembly.

 Accessories Worth Buying

 Floor protection is crucial in HDB flats.
-A good equipment mat costs $30-50 and prevents floor scratches while dampening vibration.
+A good equipment mat prevents floor scratches while dampening vibration.
 Your downstairs neighbours will thank you.

 IF YOU'RE: Daily Cyclist